 - Review the program's use of prerequisites, co-requisites, or advisory courses.
 Note how these courses generally prepare students for higher-level work.
 If there are designated basic skills courses in your discipline, discuss how they prepare students for success in higher level courses. - Review and summarize student survey feedback regarding prerequisites.
 Note how advisories and pre- and co-requisites might be changed to get students better prepared for classes in the program.
-Be sure to add any goals which address these survey responses to the Course Goals table at the end of Section 2. - If an assessment/placement process is used to place students in discipline courses, discuss the effectiveness of the process.
+Be sure to add any goals which address these survey responses to Section 2.6. - If an assessment/placement process is used to place students in discipline courses, discuss the effectiveness of the process.